HanochZhu/UnityCommonUtil/README.md

 # UnityCommonUtil
-* Common code library for Unity3d developer
+* Common library for Unity3d developer

 ## Developer ##
 * This library is maintain by Robbery and his friends.